shahbazGamedev/Hero-s-Run/Assets/XWeaponTrail/readme.txt

 1.1.2
 -Fixed a null reference error in OnDestroy() function.

+1.1.3
+-Fixed UseWith2D trail can not stop correctly.

+1.1.4
+-Fixed the OnLevelWasLoaded warnings in unity 5.3

 How to use:
 1, Find the weapon socket in your animated model.
 2, Drag the "X-WeaponTrail.prefab" into its hierarchy.